chauff/cse1500-web-transcripts/_practicals/assignment-css-node.md

 ### 1.4)

-Finally, offer a [fullscreen mode](https://developer.mozilla.org/en-US/docs/Web/CSS/:fullscreen) of your game.
-While we have not discussed this in the lecture, it is a good (and short) exercise to apply and extend your CSS knowledge.

-### 1.5)

 Once you have completed the CSS of your app, head over to CSE1500's 💡 Brightspace, go to *Discussions* and then once more the forum **BOARD GAME APP DESIGNS**. **Find the thread you uploaded your wireframes too.** Add your implemented design screenshots to your 💡 Brightspace discussion forum thread. *Does your implementation deviate significantly from your initial design?* If so, write a paragraph comparing the two.

 *Feel free to browse your colleagues' designs and implementations and comment on them!*

 ## 2. Templating

-When you started out and generated the boilerplate code (Assignmnent 5, task 1), we asked you to set as *view engine* `ejs`.
+When you started out and generated the boilerplate code (previous assignment, task 1), we asked you to set as *view engine* `ejs`.
 Let's now make use of that view engine for the **splash screen**.
 If you followed our assignment instructions, so far, not a lot is going on with it; it should visually look appealing and have a *Play* button, but that's about it.

 One last requirement for the splash screen is to show a number of statistics about the games played, games completed, etc. Templates offer us a simple way to *inject* those numbers into our splash screen.